sphinx-labs/sphinx/docs/cli-propose.md

 - `--dry-run`: **Optional**.
 Perform a trial run without sending data to Sphinx's backend.
 Useful for testing and validation.
 - `--silent`: **Optional**.
 Suppress output to display only error messages.
 Must be combined with `--confirm` to confirm the proposal without previewing it.
 - `--target-contract <TARGET_CONTRACT>` (Alias: `--tc`): **Optional**.
 Specify a contract in multi-contract scripts.
-- `--manual-fork`: **Optional**.
-Manually fork networks in your script, skipping Sphinx's default behavior of forking networks on your behalf.
-Use this flag if you use `vm.createFork`, `vm.selectFork`, or `vm.createSelectFork` in your script.

 ## Examples
 1. Propose a script located at `./path/to/script.s.sol` on Sepolia: